patriciacs1994/Evaluate-ML-models-at-different-hospitals/README.md

 #### 2.4 Model performance simulation
 This section also contains two notebooks `5-Simulate_model_performance_in_the_live_clinical_workflow` and `6-Simulate_model_performance_in_the_live_clinical_workflow-cross_hospital_evaluation`.
 As before, those notebooks simulates the risk prediction during a medical stay in the live EHR system in two different situations (model trained and evaluated in the same hospital or in a different one).

+#### 2.4 Model performance comparison
+The notebook `7-Visualization` shows the differences between the live and the retrospective evaluation as well as the performance degradation in cross-hospital evaluation.